mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 New test servers that use the cloud infrastructure and can be spun up on pull requests to test changes.
 The name is reference to first generation infrastructure, [spinmint](list-of-terms.md#spinmint), combined with an arbitrary reference to a movie that some people saw called “John Wick”.

+### SOM

+Standard Operating Metrics are metrics tracked monthly by each department as indicators for operating health and status.

 ### Tombstoned

 Replacing a webpage with a link to the new page created so that people using the original link can easily find the new page.
 [An example of tombstoned terms can be found at the bottom of this page](list-of-terms.md#tombstoned-terms).